mobilejazz/Lleida.net-iOS/README.md

 # Lleida.net-iOS
-iOS Client for Lleida.net services
+iOS client for Lleida.net services

 ## Instalation
 The easiest way of installing the Lleida.net SDK is to use Cocoa Pods: